parisepigenetics/Methylator-Documentation/docs/preparing_run.md

 - the **small files**: QC reports, count tables, BigWig, etc. are in the final result folder defined at `RESULTPATH`

 The **small files** folder allows for easy retrieval and sharing of results.
 Examples are given in the configuration file, but you're free to name and organise them as you want. **Be sure to include the full path** (starting from `/`).
-Here you also precise if your data are paired-end or single-end and the number of CPUs you want to use for your analysis.

 !!! warning
     Methylator allows you to performperfom multiple comparisons for experimental design with more than 2 conditions.
 The reference condition MUST always be in first position eg: KO vs WT differential analysis will be set up as   ["WT","KO"]